Villanova College (Australia): Whinstanes (1948–1953)

-In 1948, Archbishop James Duhig welcomed Fr O'Donnell with five other Irish Augustinians to Australia, and invited them to start a school in Brisbane.
+In 1948, archbishop James Duhig welcomed Ben O'Donnell with five other Irish Augustinians to Australia, and invited them to start a school in Brisbane.
 They subsequently established Villanova in the suburb of Whinstanes (now part of Hamilton).
-On 25 January 1948, the college was officially opened by the Chancellor of the University of Queensland, William Forgan-Smith, who raised the college flag in front of the main entrance and was blessed by Archbishop Duhig.
+On 25 January 1948, the college was officially opened by the chancellor of the University of Queensland, William Forgan Smith, who raised the college flag in front of the main entrance and was blessed by Duhig.
 In 1953 a decision was made to move the college due to lack of prospects for expansion in Whinstanes.

 Coorparoo (1954–present)

 Early in the 1880s, merchant Reuben Nicklin built a large house Langlands in Coorparoo.
 In 1886, Nicklin built another house Hatherton (now Queen Alexandra Home) at another site in Coorparoo and sold the Langlands house and its grounds.
 (Nicklin and his wife died in the wreck of the RMS Quetta in 1890).
 Thomas Connah and William Brookes bought a large block of land that included Nicklin's house.
 Connah resided in Nicklin's former residence.
-Connah became Queensland Auditor-general and he sold Langlands to Archbishop James Duhig in 1916.
+Connah became Queensland auditor-general and he sold Langlands to archbishop James Duhig in 1916.
 Langlands became the Good Samaritan Convent of Saint Scholastica until 1953, when Villanova College moved from Whinstanes to the Coorparoo property.

-The school was officially opened on 22 November 1953 by Archbishop Duhig.
-The building had been built at a cost of £50,000 and could accommodate 500 students.
+The school was officially opened on 22 November 1953 by Duhig.
+The building had been built for £50,000 and could accommodate 500 students.
 In the 1960s/70s, a library, science laboratories, senior classrooms and a new primary block joined the existing buildings on the campus.
 During this period, the college saw additional co-curricular facilities including a swimming pool on campus and sporting fields at Tingalpa.
-During the 1970s/80s the College saw the foundation of the Student Council as well as the leadership role of all the boys in the senior class which led to the abolition of the prefect system.
-The election of captain and vice-captains of the school and houses by the senior class was started.
-The Goold Gymnasium and Assembly Hall was built as well as more classrooms, new science laboratories, a technical drawing room and some Art rooms.
+During the 1970s/80s the college saw the foundation of the student council as well as the leadership role of all the boys in the senior class which led to the abolition of the prefect system.
+The election of captains and vice-captains of the school and houses by the senior class was started.
+The Goold gymnasium and assembly hall were built as well as more classrooms, new science laboratories, a technical drawing room, and some art rooms.

-The late eighties and nineties saw the governance of the College now entrusted to a College Council composed of staff, parents, Augustinians, past students and friends of the College.
+The late eighties and nineties saw the governance of the college now entrusted to a college council composed of staff, parents, Augustinians, past students, and friends of the college.
 It also saw new courses start in computing, and catering start at the college and the introduction of a campus-wide computer network as well as computers in classrooms.
 The 1990s saw the college split from the TAS competition and the foundation of the AIC Competition.

-In process of the College's new masterplan, the newest addition to the Villanova is the Saint Thomas of Villanova Learning Centre.
+In the process of the college's new master plan, the newest addition to Villanova is the Saint Thomas of Villanova Learning Centre.

 In 2006 the college inaugurated its three present schools: